starlight345/2025/blog/inverse-polymer/index.md

 # GRU Decoder for SMILES Generation

 To enable direct generation of polymer structures, we designed a GRU-based decoder that maps 600-dimensional embeddings to pSMILES sequences.
 SMILES are inherently sequential — token order directly affects molecular meaning — and GRUs are memory-efficient RNNs that perform well on limited data.
 Compared to LSTMs, GRUs train faster and generalize better under data scarcity.
 GRU-based generation has seen prior success in models like ChemTS<d-cite key="Yang_2017"></d-cite> and MolGPT<d-cite key="doi:10.1021/acs.jcim.1c00600"></d-cite>.
 While ChemTS explores SMILES generation via random mutation and reward-guided exploration, our model decodes structured embeddings into full SMILES strings using learned associations.
 Our approach differs in that it performs direct decoding from polymer property-guided latent vectors and aims to reconstruct meaningful structures deterministically.

+In contrast to conventional SMILES strings used for small molecules, polymer-specific SMILES (pSMILES) representations encode repeating units and often include unspecified bonding sites (e.g., [*]) to denote open chain ends.
+This abstraction is essential for expressing the potentially infinite nature of polymers, but it introduces unique decoding challenges.
+Unlike finite molecules with well-defined atom sequences, pSMILES strings demand models that can handle variable-length patterns, structural ambiguity, and context-dependent token semantics.

+To address this, we chose a GRU decoder for its ability to model such irregular sequential dependencies.
+GRUs are memory-efficient recurrent networks that have proven effective on chemically meaningful sequences, particularly under data-scarce conditions.

 We implemented a 2-layer GRU with hidden size 512 and dropout 0.1, trained via teacher forcing on (embedding, SMILES) pairs tokenized using a pretrained PolyBERT tokenizer.
 We used cross-entropy loss with padding tokens ignored and achieved ≈97.6% token-level accuracy on held-out validation sets.
 To enhance robustness, Gaussian noise was optionally added to the latent embedding during training, enabling more stable generation from perturbed embeddings.
 During inference, greedy decoding reconstructs SMILES sequences from embeddings, using the 600-dim input as the initial hidden state.